andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-how-tos/distinguishing-between-multiple-uiactionsheets-with-swift.md

 ### Better Solution in Swift?

 Simple enough, right?
-Here&#8217;s my only problem with the above implementation if I&#8217;m using Swift: We have language features available to us that allow us to avoid setting the tag property to the integer value in-line like I did in this code snippet.
+Here's my only problem with the above implementation if I'm using Swift: We have language features available to us that allow us to avoid setting the tag property to the integer value in-line like I did in this code snippet.

-Here, instead of assigning in-line, I&#8217;m going to refactor and employ a Swift enumeration to help _name_ the tag.
+Here, instead of assigning in-line, I'm going to refactor and employ a Swift enumeration to help _name_ the tag.
 Underneath, there will still be integers involved, but my goal in using an enumeration is two-fold:

   * Identify the action sheet in code with a name.
 This should help my code be more coherent and readable.
   * Encapsulate a single source of truth for the tag values and avoid &#8220;magic integers&#8221; in my code.
 While the integers assigned to the tags can be arbitrary, if they ever _do_ need to be changed, I change the enumeration, rather than changing each place where the tag is set or checked to perform branching logic.